 The Thompson School’s sawmill is available for activities and educational tours, arranged on a space- and time-available basis.
 Contact Don Quigley or Matt Chagnon at (603) 862-1035.

 For an article about the sawmill click here: http://unh.edu/news/campusjournal/2005/october/101905sawmill.html

 The 180 Blue, Stacey’s Buffet, Stacey’s Express at the UNH Thompson School

 Senior students of the Restaurant Management Program operate two public dining facilities.

-180 Blue - A restaurant experience located in Cole 144, this restaurant serves both American Regional Cuisine and International Cuisine during different semesters.
-Serving at night from 5:30 - 7:30, this fine dining restaurant is sure to please a wide variety of customers.
+180 Blue - A restaurant experience located in Cole Hall 144, this restaurant serves both American Regional Cuisine and International Cuisine during different semesters.
+Serving at night from 5:30 pm to 7:30 pm, this fine dining restaurant is sure to please a wide variety of customers.
 Come and see what the Culinary Arts students can do in the kitchen!

 Stacey’s Buffet - A buffet offering of menu themes with flair serving on select days during the semester.
 Please visit the Stacey’s Buffet webpage for more information, including themes and dates of service.

 Stacey’s Express - An express style lunch serving in Cole Hall, is sure to be a favorite with Durham community members, students, faculty and staff alike.
 Come join us for a hot dish, soup, sandwich, pizza, and salads at very reasonable prices.
 Stacey’s Express will resume service in the Spring 2011 semester and will serve from 11:30 - 12:30 pm.